Perturbative readout error mitigation for near term quantum computers: Recovering the probability all-zeros bitstring

 where the vector $r \in \mathbb{R}^{2^n}$ is defined elementwise as $r_i = (\Ro^{-1})_{0i}$.
 One would expect that a simplified readout error mitigation can be performed to recover the observable $p_0$ with both tight error bounds and greater efficiency than for recovering the full distribution $p$, since only the subspace of $\Ro^{-1}$ that describes likely transitions into and out of $0^n$ is relevant.
 Assuming that the probability of a bitstring transition falls monotonically in the number of indiviual bits flipped, this subspace corresponds to the set of probabilities $(\Ro)_{ij}$ for which $i$ and $j$ are low-weight strings.

-Following this intuition, our first proposed technique is to correct for $\pideal_0$ using the inverse of a projection of $\Ro$ onto the subspace of low-weight basis vectors.
+Following this intuition, our proposed technique works by correcting $\pideal_0$ using the inverse of a projection of $\Ro$ onto the subspace of low-weight basis vectors.
 The weight of a binary bitstring $x=x_1 x_2 \dots x_n \in \{0,1\}^n$ is defined as

 which is the number of 1's appearing in $x$.
 We denote the set of all bitstrings with weight less than $w$ as

 We then define the weight projection operator $P_w: \mathbb{R}^d \rightarrow \mathbb{R}^{|S_w|}$ that projects vectors onto the subspace spanned by basis vectors whose binary index is in $S_w$.
 This is equivalent to the action